F-Whalen/f-whalen.github.io/index.md

 ### Community Service

 This is an ongoing project I have been a part of.
 We are documenting historic sites and brick streets in historic
 Freedman's Town, Fourth Ward, Houston Texas, using drone imagery and online and historic maps.
+Working with Lone Star College Cy-Fair Center for Geosciences and the Rutherford B.H.
+Yates Museum.

 <a href="https://feliciawhalen.maps.arcgis.com/apps/View/index.html?appid=7c3bb460f7224bc28dbca06a9cec4e74">Interactive map of some sites in Freedman's Town</a>